sdebarun/python-sendmail/README.md

 # python sendmail using smtplib

-A simple working script of sending email using smtplib library in python ` please replace the entities begin with YOUR_, e.g, YOUR_MAIL_SERVER wouldbe replaced by the smtp server domain name you are using.`
+A simple working script of sending email using smtplib library in python ` please replace the entities begin with YOUR_, e.g, YOUR_MAIL_SERVER would be replaced by the smtp server domain name you are using.`
 A log file will be generated in the directory the script will be running.
 I have used yahoo but you can use any smtp server.